top of page

 Japanese SEO Services

-Although English and Japanese SEO share some similarities, Japanese SEO requires knowing the local nuances to implement it correctly.
-Finding the right keywords can be especially tricky, due to the Japanese language having 3 different alphabets.
+Although English and Japanese SEO share some similarities, Japanese SEO requires knowing the local nuances to implement it effectively.
+Finding the right keywords can be especially tricky, due to the Japanese language having 3 different alphabets, along with unique abbreviations and slang.

-As a native born and raised in Japan, I have supported numerous businesses in their Japanese SEO strategies -- from website launch to keyword research, content writing, lead generation, and more.
-If you are looking to execute an SEO strategy in Japan and require a local expert, feel free to reach out to me.
+As a native born and raised in Japan, I have supported numerous businesses in their Japanese SEO strategies —from website development and keyword research to content writing and lead funnel generation.
+If you are looking to enter the Japan market and require a local expert, feel free to reach out to me.

 bottom of page